 Both also encourage good savings habits.
 With GoHenry, parents and kids can set savings goals and the app will calculate the amount your child should save based on the amount of pocket money they get and their end goal date.
 Meanwhile, nimbl offers “micro-savings” where every time your child spends with their nimbl card, an amount chosen by them will be automatically moved into their savings account.

-However, GoHenry’s app is a little more advanced than nimbl’s and offers a variety of features.
+While both have a tasks feature, where you’re able to set tasks for your kids to carry out, which they then get paid for, GoHenry’s app is a little more advanced than nimbl’s.
+It offers a wider variety of features.
 Kids can take part in “Money Missions”, for instance, a combination of stories, quizzes and videos to help teach your kids about money.
 There are different levels depending on your child’s age and they’ll be able to earn badges as they conquer each skill.
-You’ll also be able to set tasks for your kids to carry out, which they then get paid for.

 - Winner: GoHenry as its app offers a wider range of features.